bachelor-2014/report/v2/software.md

 1. Create or truncate a text file
 2. Start the `BeBoPr` software
-3. Open a continuous stream reading from the file and pipe it into the Mendel software
+3. Open a continuous stream reading from the file and pipe it into the `BeBoPr` software
 4. Pass the path to the file to the EvoBot software

 This way, every time an instruction must be sent to the BeBoPr++ cape, we write